-It’s a big year of transition in the investment world in the new market.
+It has been a big year of transition in the investment world in the new market.
 There is a lot going on in the venture capital (VC) and private equity (PE) spaces this year as the global economy fights to recover.
-The private debt market remains buoyant after Coronavirus setbacks and Wall Street worries.
-Private debt fundraising declined across the globe last year during the height of the COVID-19 pandemic, but the 2021 and 2022 financial rebound has been swift thanks to a surging economy, liquidity in the credit markets and businesses avoiding default.
+The private debt market remains buoyant after health crisis setbacks and Wall Street worries.
+Private debt fundraising declined across the globe last year during the height of the restrictions, but the financial rebound has been swift thanks to a surging economy, liquidity in the credit markets and businesses avoiding default.
 Our data explores those trends in an analysis of an often overlooked alternative asset strategy.
 The study includes a breakdown of private debt fundraising by fund type, including direct lending and distressed debt.
 A deep dive into the venture debt ecosystem, looking specifically at how venture debt has increasingly emerged as an alternative form of financing for startups over the past decade.
-An analysis of private debt performance, dissecting the rebound of various sub-strategies following the dip in Q2 2020 and its impact on 2022.
+An analysis of private debt performance, dissecting the rebound of various sub-strategies following the dip in Q2 and its impact on 2023.

 CVC Capital makes its biggest sports bet with $3.2 Billion Spanish soccer deal Alejandro Gomez of La Liga’s Sevilla FC celebrates a goal against Deportivo Alavés.
 CVC Capital Partners has landed its biggest sports deal yet, investing $3.2 billion in La Liga in exchange for a share of the top Spanish league’s revenue and a stake in a new company controlling its commercial activities.
 The deal, which values La Liga at $28.7 billion, marks CVC’s third attempt in the past year to back a European soccer league, after talks stalled with Italy’s Serie A and Germany’s Bundesliga.
 A prolific sports investor, CVC is one of the leaders among the surge in private equity firms backing professional athletics.
 The firm has invested in volleyball, rugby and motorsports in recent months.